hedvigborgen/fys3150/project5/README.md

 ```

 ### Calculating mean distance at the energy minimum between the two electrons for the optimal set of variational parameters)
-#### For the both trial functions (with and without Coulomb and electron-electron interaction
+#### For the both trial functions (with and without Coulomb and electron-electron interaction:
 ```
 python3 calculateMeanDistance.py
 ```